-Vivien A. Schmidt is Jean Monnet Chair of European Integration, Professor of International Relations and Political Science, and founding director of the Center for the Study of Europe at Boston University.
-She received her B. A. cum laude from Bryn Mawr College, her M.A.
-And Ph.D from the University of Chicago, and also attended Sciences Po, Paris.
+Vivien A. Schmidt is Jean Monnet Professor of European Integration, Professor of International Relations in the Frederick S. Pardee School of Global Studies, and Professor of Political Science at Boston University, as well as Founding Director of BU’s Center for the Study of Europe.
+She received her B. A. cum laude from Bryn Mawr College, her M.A. and Ph.D from the University of Chicago, and also attended Sciences Po, Paris.

-Schmidt’s areas of scholarly interest are European political economy, institutions and democracy, as well as political and institutional theory.
-Her books include the forthcoming Resilient Liberalism in Europe’s Political Economy (co-ed with M. Thatcher—Cambridge 2013), Debating Political Identity and Legitimacy in the European Union (co-ed. with S. Lucarelli and F. Cerutti—Routledge, 2010), Democracy in Europe (Oxford 2006), Public Discourse and Welfare State Reform (V. Schmidt et al.) (Mets & Schilt, 2005), Policy Change and Discourse in Europe (co-ed with C. Radaelli– Routledge 2005), The Futures of European Capitalism (Oxford 2002), Welfare and Work in the Open Economy (co-author vol. 1, co-ed vol. 2 with Fritz W. Scharpf—Oxford 2000); From State to Market?
+Schmidt’s areas of scholarly interest are European political economy, institutions and democracy, as well as political theory (most notably on the role of ideas and discourse in political analysis–‘discursive institutionalism’).
+Her books include Europe’s Crisis of Legitimacy: Governing by Rules and Numbers in the Eurozone (Oxford 2020) in addition to The European Union’s Engagement with Transnational Policy Networks (co-ed. with S. Kingah and W. Yong—Routledge, 2016), Resilient Liberalism in Europe’s Political Economy (co-ed with M. Thatcher—Cambridge 2013), Debating Political Identity and Legitimacy in the European Union (co-ed. with S. Lucarelli and F. Cerutti—Routledge, 2010), Democracy in Europe (Oxford 2006; French translation, La Découverte 2010), Public Discourse and Welfare State Reform (V. Schmidt et al.—Mets & Schilt, 2005), Policy Change and Discourse in Europe (co-ed with C. Radaelli– Routledge 2005), The Futures of European Capitalism (Oxford 2002), Welfare and Work in the Open Economy (co-author vol. 1, co-ed vol. 2 with Fritz W. Scharpf—Oxford 2000); From State to Market?
 The Transformation of French Business and Government (Cambridge l996), and Democratizing France (Cambridge l990).
-She is also the author of over one hundred chapters in books and articles published in journals such as the Annual Review of Political Science, Comparative European Politics, Comparative Political Studies, Comparative Politics, European Political Science Review, Governance, Journal of Common Market Studies, Journal of European Public Policy, Perspectives on Politics, Revue Française de Science Politique, and World Politics.
-Her current empirical work centers on the impact of the European Union on the quality of member-state democracy and the impact of the economic crisis on European capitalisms and welfare states while her current theoretical work explores explanations of institutional change, in particular with regard to the role of ideas and discursive interactions (discursive institutionalism).
+She is also the author of over two hundred chapters in books and articles published in refereed journals such as the Annual Review of Political Science, World Politics, Governance, Review of International Political Economy, Political Studies, West European Politics, Journal of Common Market Studies, Journal of European Public Policy, Revue Française de Science Politique, Rivista Italiana di Scienza Politica, British Journal of Politics and International Relations, and Daedalus.
+She has additionally presented over 400 academic papers, lectures, and/or acted in chair/discussant roles at professional association meetings, universities, and other venues.

-Schmidt has held appointments as professor at the University of Massachusetts/Boston and as visiting professor at a number of major European universities and institutes, including Sciences Po in Paris, LUISS Guido Carli in Rome, the European University Institute in Florence, the Max Planck Institute for the Study of Societies in Cologne, Copenhagen Business School and Roskilde University in Denmark, IMT Institute for Advanced Studies in Lucca, the Institute for Advanced Studies in Vienna, and the Universities of Paris and Lille.
-She has also been visiting scholar at Cambridge University, Oxford University, Warwick University, and at Harvard University’s Center for European Studies, where she is currently a faculty affiliate and chair of the Study Group on the Future of the EU.
+Schmidt has also held appointments as professor at the University of Massachusetts/Boston and as visiting professor at a number of major European universities and institutes, including Sciences Po in Paris, LUISS Guido Carli in Rome, the European University Institute in Florence, the Max Planck Institute for the Study of Societies in Cologne, Copenhagen Business School and Roskilde University in Denmark, IMT Institute for Advanced Studies in Lucca, the Institute for Advanced Studies in Vienna, and the Universities of Paris and Lille.
+She has additionally been visiting scholar at Cambridge University, Oxford University, Warwick University, and at Harvard University’s Center for European Studies, where she is a long-time affiliate and co-chair of the Study Group on the European Union.